-- ·Close the throttle completely.
+- Close the throttle completely.

 - Shift the gears into neutral.

-- •Turn the ignition swtich off, or if only stopping for a short time on the road at night, turn it to "PARK".
+- •Turn the ignition switch off, or if only stopping for a short time (less than one hour) on the road at night, turn it to PARK.

 - ·Lock the steering.

-- •To stop the engine in an emergency, such as in the case of throttle failure, turn the engine stop switch to either OFF positions.
-Turn off the ignition switch after stopping the motorcycle.
+Stopping the Motorcycle in an Emergency